nricciardi/taskup/README.md

 The task visualization is made using a set of widgets:

-- **TaskPreview** is the main component which is a card with all task information as title, description and so on
+- **TaskPreview**: This is the main component that represents a card displaying all the information about a task, such as the title, description, and more
-- **TaskPreviewList** is a component which display a list of task passed in a set of _TaskPreview_
+- **TaskPreviewList**: This component is used to display a list of tasks by rendering multiple instances of the _TaskPreview_ component
-- **TaskTodo** and **TaskTodoList** are the components used to show the list of todo-item for each task
+- **TaskTodo** and **TaskTodoList**: These components are used to show the list of todo items associated with each task.
+The _TaskTodo_ component represents an individual todo item, while the _TaskTodoList_ component displays a list of todo items for a specific task.

 ## Help the Open Source Community